Shaleen-Kalsi/Leetcode/README.md

 # Leetcode
 This repo is for tracking my progress in solving LeetCode questions.
+Most solutions are in Python.